abwilf/tutorials/Atlas_Singularity.md

 ## Tutorial

-1. On your dev machine, make sure all packages are installed in `/work/awilf/anaconda3/envs/my_env` (not in pip cache!).
-You can use another path if you like, but this is best for Atlas.
+1. On your dev machine, make sure all packages are installed in `/work/awilf/anaconda3/envs/my_env` (make sure pip cache is set to somewhere in `/work/awilf/` as well so packages all transfer to atlas).
+You can use another path if you like, but I think this is cleanest for Atlas.
 Get your program working in a conda environment on your dev machine, e.g.
 ```bash
 conda activate my_env && python my_program.py
 ```
 2. Create a `singularity` container `container.sif` to mimic your operating system and nvidia/cuda settings.

-**container.def**
+Here's my **container.def** file.
 ```
 Bootstrap: docker
 From: nvidia/cuda:11.1.1-cudnn8-devel-ubuntu20.04